FAQs

 What is your professional experience?

-I have completed a 95 hour lactation specific course through Lactation Education Resources and passed the Certified Breastfeeding Specialist Exam.
-I have completed the required Health Science Courses to be eligible to sit for the IBCLC exam, these include courses such as Biology, Human Anatomy & Physiology, Child Development, Nutrition, Communications, Statistics and more.
-I have interned 550 hours in the postpartum unit of a local hospital providing lactation support to families, in addition to seeing patients outside of the hospital for prenatal and postpartum support.
+I completed the IBCLC examination in September of 2025 and earned by IBCLC certification.
+In order to be eligible for this exam, I completed a 95 hour lactation specific course and core Health Science courses.
+I spent 550 hours interning in the postpartum unit of a local hospital providing lactation support to families, in addition to seeing patients outside of the hospital for prenatal and postpartum support.
 I have experience teaching prenatal courses.

 what is your personal breastfeeding experience?